pedrosiracusa/learning_d3/part2/README.md

 ### Update function
 Allows a dynamic visualization, where part of the code is constantly executing in an interval function.
 Everything outside the update function should be executed only once.

+### Flag variables
+We can use a flag variable to keep track of the data we're looking at.

 The D3 Update Pattern
 ---------------------
 This is one of the hardest parts of D3.